Languages of the Philippines: Proposals to conserve Philippine languages

-Stair risers showing some of the different regional languages used in the Philippines, from top to bottom: Tagalog/Filipino (written in Latin), Tagalog/ Filipino (written in Baybayin), Cebuano, Bicolano, Ilocano, Kapampangan, and Aklanon.
+Stair risers showing some of the different regional languages used in the Philippines, from top to bottom: Tagalog/Filipino (written in Latin), Tagalog/ Filipino (written in Baybayin), Cebuano, Bikol, Ilocano, Kapampangan, and Aklanon.
 The statement, when roughly translated to English, means "[Let us] meet and join.
 Christmas is fun in UP Manila."

 There have been numerous proposals to conserve the many languages of the Philippines.
 According to the Komisyon sa Wikang Filipino, there are 135 ethnolinguistic groups in the country, each having their own distinct Philippine language.

 Among the proposals include (1) "establishing a dictionary & sentence construction manual" for each of the 135 living languages in the country, (2) "video documentation" of all Philippine languages, (3) "revival of the ancient scripts of the Philippines" where each ethnic group's own script shall be revived and used in schools along with the currently-used Roman script in communities where those script/s used to be known, (4) "teaching of ethnic mother languages first" in homes and schools before the teaching of Filipino and foreign languages (English, Spanish and Arabic), and (5) "using the ethnic mother language and script first in public signs" followed by Filipino and foreign languages (English, Spanish and Arabic) and scripts, for example, using Cebuano first followed by Filipino and English underneath the sign.

 Currently, only the fourth proposal has been made by the national government of the Philippines.
 A National Script bill has been filed in Congress in support of the third and fifth proposal, however, the bill only mandates the usage of the ancient script compatible with the national language, which is Filipino.